jeetsukumaran/PaleobiologyDB.jl/docs/src/guide/taxonomytree_makie.md

-# TaxonomyTreeMakie — Makie tree visualization
+# TaxonomyMakie — Makie tree visualization

-`PaleobiologyDB.TaxonomyTreeMakie` is a submodule that renders [`TaxonomyTree`](@ref) objects as rectangular dendrograms in Makie figures.
+`PaleobiologyDB.TaxonomyMakie` is a package extension that renders [`TaxonomyTree`](@ref) objects as rectangular dendrograms in Makie figures.
+It activates when both a Makie backend and `PhyloPicMakie` are loaded.

 ## Installation

-Only a Makie backend is required — no additional packages beyond the backend:

 ```
-pkg> add CairoMakie
+pkg> add CairoMakie PhyloPicMakie
 ```

 ## Activation